Jay Fisher - World Class Knifemaker

 Guys who "specialize" in khukri collection often share their passionate beliefs about this knife.
 Mostly, this discussion revolves around the grind of the khukri, specifically, hollow grind vs. convex or flat grind and the use of the khukri.

 I don't make khukri machetes, used for digging, prying, chopping, or abusing the way one would abuse a common tool.
 I do know that modern khukri use in Nepal, where the khukri originated, is dominated by machete-khukris, limited to the materials available at hand by the indigenous population like leaf springs and saw blade steels, or whatever they have to make this necessary and useful tool.
 But this is not the kind of khukri I make.
-I make tactical combat khukris, weapons and knives, in the traditional style of the knife but used by modern professionals.
+I make tactical combat khukris, weapons and knives, as well as high art collector's pieces in the traditional style of the knife but used by modern professionals.
 As a professional knife maker, I try to make only the best within my client's price range.

 I let my military clients use the knives in the field of combat for evaluation.
+I even have some in the counterterrorism field.
 I let men with dangerous jobs take the knives into a foreign land, and carry them for one, two, three, or four tours of duty in full combat.
 They give me a realistic evaluation based on how it uses and carries, how accessible and durable it is, how fast and (dare I admit) lethal the knife and cutting edge is since these are combat weapons.

 I also make plenty of khukris and other knives carried and used by SERE professionals.
 SERE is the acronym for Survival, Evasion, Resistance, and Escape, the survival specialists of our military.
 These guys are the real thing, and have thankfully offered intense input on how the knives they will use in combat, escape, and survival situations are built, ground, outfitted, finished, and sheathed.
 I defer to the logic, input, and evaluation of my professional clients and make them the knives they want.